Kankoda/Web/pages/about.md

 ---
-id: company
+id: about
-title: Company
+title: About
 layout: page
-permalink: /company
+permalink: /about

 image:  /assets/headers/kankoda-sthlm.jpg

 hero-class: paper
 hero-title: About Kankoda

+redirect_from: /company

 description: Kankoda builds apps & SDKs for all major Apple platforms.
 ---